KubeDeckio/KubeBuddy/docs/docs/usage/logging-output.md

 # Logging and Output

-KubeBuddy provides concise console output and optional reports for deeper analysis.
+KubeBuddy powered by KubeDeck provides concise console output and optional reports for deeper analysis.
 You can capture these outputs or generate reports to share with your team or review later.

 ## 1. Real-Time Console Output